Javascript is not enabled.

 Eugene Mymrin / Getty Images

 Called Mycoplasma pneumoniae, the germ typically causes a chest cold, with symptoms ranging from a sore throat to a headache.
 But it can cause more serious illness in kids and adults alike.
-One study found that Mycoplasma pneumoniae is the second most common bacteria that causes pneumonia in hospitalized adults, according to the Centers for Disease Control and Prevention (CDC).
+One study found that Mycoplasma pneumoniae is the second most common bacteria that causes pneumonia in hospitalized adults.

-Here’s what you need to know about Mycoplasma pneumoniae, a cause of so-called walking pneumonia, including how to best protect yourself from an infection this winter.
+According to the Centers for Disease Control and Prevention (CDC), cases started climbing in the spring and have remained high.
+(There was also a spike in late 2023.)
+Here’s what you need to know about Mycoplasma pneumoniae, including how to best protect yourself from an infection this fall and winter.

 1. Mycoplasma pneumoniae isn’t new